aws/amazon-vpc-cni-k8s/cni-metrics-helper/README.md

 # cni-metrics-helper

-The `cni-metrics-helper` is a tool that can be used to scrape ENI and IP information, aggregate it at the cluster level and publish the metrics to CloudWatch.
-The following two IAM permissions are required by the worker nodes to publish metrics and provide useful metric names:
+The `cni-metrics-helper` is a tool that can be used to scrape ENI and IP information, aggregate it on a cluster level and publish the metrics to CloudWatch.
+The following IAM permission is required by the worker nodes to publish metrics:
 ```
 "cloudwatch:PutMetricData"
-"ec2:DescribeTags"
 ```

 The following diagram shows how `cni-metrics-helper` works in a cluster: